cybertec-postgresql/pgwatch/docs/components.md

 Although technically a plain extension it's often mentioned as a separate database system as it brings custom data compression to the table, enabling huge disk savings over standard Postgres.
-Note that pgwatch3 does not use Timescale's built-in *retention* management but a custom version.
+Note that pgwatch does not use Timescale's built-in *retention* management but a custom version.

 ### [Prometheus](https://prometheus.io/)